Pareto Chart In Excel – Step by Step Tutorials, Templates, and Videos

 To create a Pareto Chart in Excel 2010, simply follow the tutorial below

-You can download the free template used as a Pareto Chart example in this tutorial:
+Download the free template used as an Excel Pareto Chart example in this tutorial:

-You can download the free template provided by Microsoft Office that combines a Pareto Analysis in a table with a Pareto Chart:
+Download the free template provided by Microsoft Office combining an Excel Pareto Analysis in a table with an Excel Pareto Chart:

 Pareto Chart In Excel – Overview